-Worcester College hosts a large number of events at this year’s festival.
+Worcester College hosts a number of events at this year’s festival.
 A festival cafe bar will be open in the college’s new Sultan Nazrin Shah Centre.
-Festival-goers can book accommodation at the college during the festival.

 Exeter College, and Lincoln College venues are in Turl Street, a short walk from the Blackwell’s Marquee.